tomkerkhove/promitor/docs/configuration/v1.x/metrics/index.md

   a cron that fits your needs.
 - `metricDefaults.aggregation.interval` - The default interval which defines over
-  what period measurements of a metric should be aggregated.
+  what period measurements of a metric should be aggregated. a cron that fits your needs.
+- `metricDefaults.labels` - The default lebals that will be applied to all metrics. _(starting as of v1.6)_

 ### Metrics